nextcloud/cookbook/docs/dev/deployment.md

 Create a virtual python environment valled `venv`.
 Typically this can be done by `virtualenv venv` (Linux) or `python -m venv venv` (Windows) in that folder.

+Also, you need a personal access token for your GitHub account to prevent API rate limit issues.
+Just create a token and put it in `.helpers/changelog/token`.
+Do not commit this file ever!

 #### Update the changelog for a release

 There is a convinence script availabe at `.helper/changelog/create-changelog-release.sh`.